TryGhost/Ghost/koenig/koenig-lexical/README.md

 }
 ```

-`yarn preview` by itself only serves the library files, it's possible ro run `yarn built --watch` in a separate terminal tab to have auto-rebuild whilst developing.
+`yarn preview` by itself only serves the library files, it's possible ro run `yarn build --watch` in a separate terminal tab to have auto-rebuild whilst developing.

 ### Project structure